YannanBin/PrCAMP/README.md

 ## Training

-The model relies on 2D Structure.
+The model relies on 2D Structures.
 To generate them in advance:

 ```
 python SMILESto2D.py